Call EPA 24 hours a day.1300 372 842 or 1300 EPA VIC

 The process to submit complaints about the conduct of an EPA authorised officer.

-To celebrate the International Day of Women and Girls in Science 2019, EPA Victoria will bring together some of Victoria's leading female scientists for a livestreamed event on Monday 11 February.
-Students, teachers and interested Victorians can register for the livestream through Eventbrite.
+To celebrate the International Day of Women and Girls in Science 2019, EPA Victoria brought together some of Victoria's leading female scientists for a livestreamed event on Monday 11 February.

-Hosted by Victoria's Chief Environmental Scientist, Dr Andrea Hinwood, the event will feature a keynote address by Dr Marguerite Evans-Galea, co-founder and CEO of Women in STEMM Australia.
+Hosted by Victoria's Chief Environmental Scientist, Dr Andrea Hinwood, the event featured a keynote address by Dr Marguerite Evans-Galea, co-founder and CEO of Women in STEMM Australia.

-Following the keynote address will be an interactive panel facilitated by Dr Bridie O'Donnell – Head of the Office for Women in Sport and Recreation.
-Panellists include Dr Amanda Caples – Victoria’s Lead Scientist, Dr Gillian Sparkes – the Commissioner for Environmental Sustainability Victoria, Dr Andrea Hinwood – Victoria's Chief Environmental Scientist and Dr Angie Bone – Victoria’s Deputy Chief Health Officer.
-The online audience will be able to submit questions via Twitter, which the panellists will aim to answer on the day.
+Following the keynote address was an interactive panel facilitated by Dr Bridie O'Donnell – Head of the Office for Women in Sport and Recreation.
+Panellists included Dr Amanda Caples – Victoria’s Lead Scientist, Dr Gillian Sparkes – the Commissioner for Environmental Sustainability Victoria, Dr Andrea Hinwood – Victoria's Chief Environmental Scientist and Dr Angie Bone – Victoria’s Deputy Chief Health Officer.

 Dr Angie Bone